 For 16 to 19 institutions we provide an allocation calculation toolkit (ACT) before the final allocation statements have been issued.
 This toolkit demonstrates to institutions how we have used their data and the various elements of the funding formula for their organisation.
 We also publish explanatory notes to guide institutions through their revenue funding allocation statement.
 We will publish these when statements are released.

 Student numbers element

 This is a count of the number of students participating at an institution in the previous academic year.
-This is known as lagged student numbers.
+We call this lagged student numbers.

-To attract funding students need to complete a qualifying period.
-For a full time student this is 6 weeks, and for a part time student 2 weeks.
+To attract funding, students need to complete a qualifying period.
+For a full-time student this is 6 weeks, and for a part-time student it can be either 2 or 6 weeks depending on the length of the programme.
 The table below shows the qualifying periods for study programmes of different lengths.